 Ans.
-No In fact the pace of poll is quickened by the use of EVMs as it is not necessary for the voter to first unfold the ballot paper, mark his preference, fold it again, go to the place where the ballot box is kept and drop it in the box.
-What he has to do under the system of EVMs is simply to press the button near the candidate and symbol of his choice.
+No. In fact, the pace of poll is quickened by the use of EVMs as it is not necessary for the voter to first unfold the ballot paper, mark his preference, fold it again, go to the place where the ballot box is kept and drop it in the box.
+What he has to do under the system of EVMs is simply to press the button near the candidate's name, photograph and symbol of his choice.